webxdc/webxdc-dev/README.md

 The sidebar to the right lets you see all updates sent and received from the dev server.
 Hover over the fields to see the complete text.
 Click on a message to see full information.
 You can also filter messages.
+You can collapse the sidebar with the arrow.

 Each instance header also contains additional information: the port number on which the instance was opened, the amount of updates this instance sent and